-Be honest with yourself: Are you someone who can’t take criticism?
-Believes you either ‘have it’ or don’t when it comes to talent and ability?
-Gets defensive and wants to give up when someone points out your mistakes?
+Think about you and your team: Is there anyone who can’t take criticism?
+Believes they either ‘have it’ or don’t when it comes to talent and ability?
+Gets defensive and wants to give up when someone points out their mistakes?
 Fears failure?
-Believes you must have all the answers, and can’t show any weaknesses whatsoever in your workplace (especially if you are a manager)?
+Believes they must have all the answers, and can’t show any weaknesses whatsoever in the workplace (this is especially common in managers)?

 Unfortunately, this mindset is especially prevalent in our work lives.
 It can be at a personal level, going back to what we are good at, what we’re bad at.
 But it can also be at an organisation level: managers and leaders projecting a belief about what others are good at, and what others are bad at.
 A fixed view regarding where everyone fits into the organisation and what their role is, and, as a result, change or development is not encouraged.
 It can be employees playing it safe and not taking creative risks, as, in companies where there is a predominantly fixed mindset, success is only measurable, and any mistake are considered as failures.
 This can create a restrictive, inflexible working environment.
 Yet, it’s extremely common.